unixbhaskar/slpkg/README.rst

 Features
 --------
-- Download package with all dependencies build and install all
+- Download package with all dependencies, build and install all in a command
 - Automatic tool build and install packages
 - List all installed packages
 - Τracking dependencies